American Music Club: Everclear and Mercury (1991-1993)

 In 1991 American Music Club released the self-produced Everclear.
 Like Engine, it was an eclectic record which juggled alt.rock, rockabilly, noise-rock and grunge in addition to the country and folk of the California and United Kingdom period.
 Retrospectively, it has sometimes been described as "more polished and radio-friendly" compared to the previous albums; with Deborah Sprague (writing for Trouser Press) stating that the "slickened production works against the band", while AllMusic writer Jason Ankeny has judged it to be the band's masterpiece.
 At the time, Rolling Stone hailed Everclear as the Album of the Year for 1991, with Eitzel also named Songwriter of the Year.
 This level of critical acclaim attracted the attention of several major labels, with American Music Club eventually signing with Reprise in the US and Virgin throughout the rest of the world.
 Mike Simms was replaced as drummer by a returning Tim Mooney.

 The band contributed the track "All Your Jeans Were Too Tight" to the 1993 AIDS-Benefit Album No Alternative produced by the Red Hot Organization.
-The album Mercury, produced by Mitchell Froom, followed in 1993: building on the stylistic base of Everclear and adding Froome's own particular production quirks.
+The album Mercury, produced by Mitchell Froom, followed in 1993: building on the stylistic base of Everclear and adding Froom's own particular production quirks.
 Despite positive reviews (although Canadine considered it over-produced), the album only reached number 41 on the UK Albums Chart and got little radio and television exposure.